cmc-aau/hpc-docs/docs/slurm/jobsubmission.md

 #SBATCH --mail-type=END,FAIL
 #SBATCH --mail-user=abc@bio.aau.dk

-# Exit on first error and if any variables are unset
+# Exit script on the first error
-set -eu
+set -euo pipefail

-# load software modules or environments
+# load conda environment or software modules
-module load minimap2
+conda activate minimap2

 # Get number of CPUs from the SLURM allocation (SLURM will sometimes
 # give you more than what you have requested to optimize efficiency).